 Part-time students have the option of declaring either a clinical or policy concentration.
 However, full-time students will only be allowed to declare a clinical concentration.

 Students who are DSS/CDSS or CSW employees (part-time students) must return to the agency that sponsored their being in the program.
-Full-time students have the option of applying to any CWS agency within the State of California upon graduation.
+Full-time students have the option of applying to any public CWS agency within the State of California upon graduation.

 Upon graduation, the student will work in a county child welfare service agency for a period of time equal to the period for which he/she received financial support.